Consistency of Bayesian inference of resolved phylogenetic trees: A general result

-Consider the general problem of identifying a discrete parameter lying in an arbitrary finite set $A$ from a sequence of i.i.d. observations that take values in an arbitrary finite set $U$.
-Suppose further that the probability distribution on $U$ is determined not just by the discrete parameter $a \in A$, but by some additional (`nuisance') parameters.
-In this paper we will assume in that these additional parameters are continuous, and if we denote the parameter space associated with each discrete parameter $a \in A$ by $\Theta(a)$ that this is an open subset of some Euclidean space.
+Consider the general problem of identifying a discrete parameter lying in an arbitrary finite set $A$ from a sequence of independent and identically distributed (i.i.d.) observations that take values in an arbitrary finite set $U$.
+Suppose further that the probability distribution on $U$ is determined not just by the discrete parameter $a \in A$ but also by some additional (`nuisance') parameters.
+In this paper, we will assume that these additional parameters are continuous, and if we denote the parameter space associated with each discrete parameter $a \in A$ -- which we denote by $\Theta(a)$-- is an open subset of some Euclidean space.

-In the phylogenetic setting, $A$ is the set of fully resolved (binary) phylogenetic tree topologies on a given leaf set, $U$ is the set of possible site patterns, and the parameter set $\Theta(a)$ specifies for the tree topology $a$ all its possible branch lengths, each of which lies in the range $(0, \infty)$.
-Thus $\Theta(a) = (0, \infty)^{2n-3}$ where $n$ is the number of leaves of tree $a$.
+In the usual phylogenetic setting, $A$ is the set of fully resolved (binary) phylogenetic tree topologies on a given leaf set, $U$ is the set of possible site patterns, and the parameter set $\Theta(a)$ specifies, for the tree topology $a$ the branch lengths of the tree each of which lies in the range $(0, \infty)$, and possibly other parameters relevant to the model.
+Thus, if we are only concerned with branch lengths then $\Theta(a) = (0, \infty)^{2n-3}$ where $n$ is the number of leaves of tree $a$.
+The trees in $A$ may be either rooted or unrooted, and for reconstruction we estimate the same type of tree (thus in the rooted case, the branch lengths are assumed to be ultrametric).

-Let $p_{(a, \theta)}$ denote the probability distribution on some finite set $U$ determined by the discrete-continuous parameter pair $(a, \theta)$.
-Suppose we have a discrete (prior) probability distribution $\pi$ on $A$, and, for each $a \in A$, a continuous (prior) probability distribution on $\Theta(a)$ with probability density function $f_a(\theta)$.
+Returning to the general set-up, let $p_{(a, \theta)}$ denote the probability distribution on some finite set $U$ determined by the discrete-continuous parameter pair $(a, \theta)$.
+Suppose we have a discrete (prior) probability distribution $\pi$ on $A$, and, for each $a \in A$, a continuous (prior) probability distribution on $\Theta(a)$ with a probability density function $f_a(\theta)$.
 We will suppose that the following conditions hold for all $a \in A$: